Dansby Swanson Preview, Player Props: Cubs vs. Giants

 Dansby Swanson At The Plate

-- Swanson has picked up a hit in 73 of 123 games this year, with multiple hits 31 times.
+- Swanson has picked up a hit in 59.7% of his 124 games this year, with at least two hits in 25.0% of them.

-- Swanson has driven in a run in 42 games this year (34.1%), including 17 games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Swanson has driven home a run in 43 games this season (34.7%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.